 Ingredients in Paleo Fried Chicken

-One 6 simple ingredients make up this recipe, and the pepper is optional if you don’t prefer it:
+Only 6 simple (Low FODMAP) ingredients make up this recipe, and the pepper is optional if you don’t prefer it:

 - boneless skinless chicken thighs — I know, this is different, right?!
 Most fried chicken uses bone-in, skin-on.
 But the key to this recipe uses an easier cut of chicken, to cook, and method; I promise, you’ll love it!
 (And I do love chicken skin.)